Jupemon/video-requester/README.md

 - **GH-pages** Hosts the frontend client.

-- **Youtube DATA API** The app will be able to upload youtube videos to a specific channel, the API will perform this action
+- **Youtube DATA API** The app interacts with the google api and needs consent to perform actions on youtube accounts.

+- **Multer** Handle file uploads on the server, after user completes a videorequest a video is uploaded to their youtube channel.

 ## Links